dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 ## Inspect SQL

-Let's zoom in on the migration.
+We really want to see the SQL that runs though, so let's zoom in on the migration.
 By default, Ecto will not log the raw SQL.
-Let's look at what actually runs.
 First, I'll rollback, and then re-migrate but with an additional flag `--log-sql` so we can see what actually runs.

 ```shell
 ❯ mix ecto.rollback